philippG777/cookieyesno/README.md

 // or simply include the dist/cookieyesno.min.js file in the html

 const cyn = new CookieYesNo({
     text: 'This website uses cookies.
-You can select below which cookies will be stored on your device.',
+You can select below which cookies will be \
+    stored on your device or use the "Accept all cookies" button to allow the usage of all.',
+    cookiePolicy: {
-    cookiePolicy: '<LINK TO YOUR COOKIE POLICY>',
+        url: '<LINK TO YOUR COOKIE POLICY>',
+        text: 'Cookie Policy'
+    },
     categories: {                   // different categories of cookies
         required: {
             allowed: true,          // preselected